Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 About Wallaby ward

-• The Hospital-in-the-Home program (Wallaby) allows your child to be cared for at home by The Royal children’s Hospital (RCH) medical, nursing and allied health staff.
+• The Hospital-in-the-Home program (known as Wallaby Ward) allows your child to be cared for at home by The Royal children’s Hospital (RCH) medical, nursing and allied health staff.
 By transferring to Wallaby, your child can complete their inpatient treatment at home.

 Wallaby is a 61 bed ward, in which medically stable children requiring daily/twice daily acute care interventions can complete their admission at home.
 Whilst at home, children are visited and cared for by a team of qualified RCH nurses, medical and allied health staff who communicate regularly with the child's primary treating medical unit.